abuiles/ember-101/working-with-javascript-plugins.md

 };
 ~~~~~~~~

-Now if we visit the profile for any our friends with articles, we'll
+Now when we visit the profile for any our friends with articles, we'll
-see the dates rendering differently since we are not longer using
+see the dates rendered differently.
+This is because we are no longer using
 moment.

 X> ## Tasks
 X>
 X> Remove borrowers-dates and go back to using moment.

 ## Wrapping up

-In this chapter we have learned how to work with JavaScript plugins
+In this chapter we have covered how to work with JavaScript plugins
-both as globals and consuming named-amd plugins.
+both as globals and as consuming named-amd plugins.

-We didn't learn how to write reusable plugins to be consumed with
+We didn't cover how to write reusable plugins to be consumed with
-ember-cli, since that's what addons are used for and we'll be talking
+ember-cli.
+This is what addons are used for, and we'll talk
 about them in the next chapter.

 I> The API for consuming third-party plugins is not 100% finished in
-I> ember-cli and this chapter might change to adjust to it.
+I> ember-cli, and this chapter might change along with its development.
 The story
-I> is still a work in progress but the idea is to make easier to work
+I> is still a work in progress, but the goal is to make it easier to work
-I> with any plugin independently of the format in which is written.
+I> with any plugin regardless of the format in which it was written.